SyedArslanHaider/cv-builders-404/README.md

 This repository contains a starter template for your final project, including both a React frontend and an Express backend.
 The project is designed to be modular, scalable, and easy to maintain.

+To get started with this template just use the [Github UI](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) to make a copy and get coding 🚀

 ## Project Structure

 ```